 Śrī Śrīmad Bhakti Vicāra Yāyāvara Gosvāmī Mahārāja

-[October 26, 2021 is the disappearance day of Śrī Śrīmad Bhakti Vicāra Yāyāvara Gosvāmī Mahārāja in Vṛndāvana, India.
+[May 2, 2022 is the appearance day of Śrī Śrīmad Bhakti Vicāra Yāyāvara Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 ACCEPTING THE SHELTER OF ŚRĪLA PRABHUPĀDA